nas3ik/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 signature = sha512(address+secret), without space between `address` and `secret`.
 Sign key isn't required.

-The Validation is on the step `Pay with card`.
+The Validation is activated on the step `Pay with card`.
 If the signature is invalid, the widget is displayed, but the User cannot complete the operation.
 In this case the error `Signature is invalid` will be shown to the User.

 For signature generation you can use [this](https://www.freeformatter.com/)